Anticoagulant and Bromethalin Poisoning in Dogs

 Diagnosis of Anticoagulant and Bromethalin Poisoning in Dogs

-If the poison source and amount ingested is unknown, blood testing and urinalysis will help the veterinarian determine the body systems affected.
-The physical examination can determine the presence of neurological symptoms which can help indicate what type of poison your pet has been exposed to.
+If the poison source and amount ingested are unknown, blood testing and urinalysis will help your vet determine the bodily systems affected.
+A physical examination can also help determine the presence of neurological symptoms, which can help indicate what type of poison your pet has been exposed to.

 Treatment of Anticoagulant and Bromethalin Poisoning in Dogs

-If your pet is diagnosed with rat poisoning, treatment depends upon the type of poison your pet has ingested.
+If your pet is diagnosed with rodenticide poisoning, treatment depends upon the type of poison they have ingested.

-Follow up blood tests at two and four days post-visit may be necessary to ensure internal bleeding is no longer an issue and to monitor replenishment of clotting factors in the blood.
+Follow-up blood tests may be necessary to ensure internal bleeding is no longer an issue and to monitor the replenishment of clotting factors in the blood.
 When clotting factors have returned to normal, vitamin K therapy can be discontinued.

 Petted logo